AirielShah/dsm1_wed_fri_Blog/posts/Week1s2.md

 ---
-title: My Second Journey Blog!
+title: My Second Class Blog!
 published_at: 2024-03-08T15:00:00.000Z
 snippet: This is an excerpt of my second blog post.
 disable_html_sanitisation: true